nabil34000/schatzhauser/docs/accounts_per_ip.md

 WHERE ip = ?;
 ```

 The SQL code above will also count deleted users (unless hard-deleted).
 A user may have old forgotten accounts, which should not prevent new account creation.
-The main worry is only consistent spamming to over flood DB.
+Small amounts of spam are tolerable, we worry only about consistent spammers who aim to overflow the system.

 The solution is to count per time window, not per life-time.